MooVC/MooVC.Architecture/README.md

 - Changed Cqrs.Services.IQueryHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.AggregateNotFoundException property AggregateId of type Guid to Aggregate of type Reference<TAggregate> (**Breaking Change**).
 - Changed Ddd.Services.AggregateVersionNotFoundException property Aggregate of type VersionedReference to type VersionedReference<TAggregate> (**Breaking Change**).
+- Changed Ddd.Services.CoordinatedGenerateHandler to only support async variants of each operation (**Breaking Change**).
+- Changed Ddd.Services.CoordinatedOperationHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.ConcurrentMemoryRepository so that it is no longer serializable (**Breaking Change**).
 - Changed Ddd.Services.ConcurrentMemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
 - Changed Ddd.Services.MemoryRepository so that it is no longer serializable (**Breaking Change**).